shimspedy/sengov/content/states/new-jersey/shavonda-sumter/_index.md

 As a resident of Paterson, Sumter is deeply connected to her community.
 She is married to Kenneth Sumter and has two children: Tyler (born in 1998) and Kenneth Jr. (born in 2000).

 **Current Role:**
 Currently, Assemblywoman Sumter represents the 35th Legislative District, which includes parts of Bergen and Passaic County.
-She continues to advocate for health care access and serves as the President and CEO of Children’s Aid and Family Services.
+She continues to advocate for health care access and serves as the President and CEO of Childrens Aid and Family Services.